 Kimmerly Walden was born and raised in Lexington, North Carolina but has called Greensboro home for the last fifteen years.
 She is involved with the nonprofit organization, Hope to Thrive and facilitates a “Paint Your Feelings” class to help people deal with emotional blockages.
 Her battle with abuse and fibromyalgia has led to her passion for physical, mental, and spiritual health.
 In her spare time, she loves to spend time with her family and friends, paint, dance, exercise, garden, and go on new adventures of discovery.

-Leap Report
+Leap Reports

 Share This